-The small and large intestines, with the help of enzymes from the liver and pancreas and gallbladder, process food emerging from the stomach (by this time a sludge-like substance known as chyme) into a form that creates available energy for the body to use, whilst also screening for and eliminating toxic substances from the body.
+The small and large intestines, with the help of enzymes from the liver and pancreas and gallbladder, process food emerging from the stomach, by this time a sludge-like substance known as chyme, into a form that creates available energy for the body to use, while also eliminating toxic substances from the body.

-The small intestine plays a significant role in absorbing nutrients from the food we eat then the residue is pushed into the ascending colon ( large intestine, about 6 feet long) where water and some vitamins are absorbed, and a stool gradually forms to be removed in sections through the rectum.
+The small intestine plays a significant role in absorbing nutrients from the food we eat then the residue is pushed into the ascending colon ( large intestine, about 6 feet long) where any remaining water and vital nutriets vitamins are absorbed, and a stool gradually forms.
 A healthy colon is vital for a healthy body.
 When the colon is working properly, peristalsis moves food through the system, drawing out liquid and eliminating toxic and unwanted substances (faecal matter) within 16-24 hours of eating.

 Leaky Gut Syndrome literally means that the gut lining instead of doing its essential job of screening is no longer functioning as it should.
 “Holes” develop that allow large molecules of not fully digested food, bowel toxins such as yeast, to enter the bloodstream.
 It is now thought that this leads to a crisis where the liver and lymphatic system becomes overloaded and no longer copes well: dysbiosis is created and the body starts to attack itself, creating an autoimmune response.

 “Factors that cause dysbiosis include antibiotic use and consumption of livestock in which antibiotics have been used; obesity; over-hygiene; stress; pathogenic bacteria and a typical Western diet.
 When in dysbiosis, the microbiome instead causes inflammation, cancer and autoimmunity.”
 Dr David Perlmutter